We're excited to announce improvements we’ve made to our PayPal integration.

 We now correctly map Refunds instead of deducting them from Gross cash flow to provide better visibility in ChartMogul into how much you’ve refunded customers in PayPal.

 Track past-due subscriptions

 We’ve added a subscription end date to each recurring invoice line item so you can see which subscriptions are past due.
-Before, you could only see whether a subscription was either active or canceled.
+Before, you could only see whether a subscription was either Active or Cancelled.